Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

 \subsection{The period ratio distribution}

-In this subsection we first examine the period ratio distribution from our simulated systems and then perform synthetic observations of those systems to statistically compare them with Kepler data.
+In this section we first examine the period ratio distribution from our simulated systems and then perform synthetic observations of those systems to statistically compare them with Kepler data.

-\subsubsection{Dynamical architecture of {\it unstable} and {\it stable} simulated systems}
+\subsubsection{Dynamical architecture of unstable and stable simulated systems}

-Following the previous sections we first divide the results of all our simulations performed within each scenario of Table \ref{tab:2} in groups of ``Stable'' and ``Unstable'' planetary systems.
-As before, unstable systems are those that have undergone dynamical instabilities after the gas dispersal and stable systems are those that did not present instabilities from the end of the gas disk phase (5 Myr) to the end of our simulations (typically at 50 Myr, but in some cases at 300 Myr).
+We first divide our simulations within each scenario of Table \ref{tab:2} into groups of stable and unstable planetary systems.
+As above, unstable systems are those that have undergone dynamical instabilities after the gas dispersal and stable systems are those that did not present instabilities from the end of the gas disk phase (5 Myr) to the end of our simulations (typically at 50 Myr, but in some cases at 300 Myr).
 In order to compare our results with the sample of planet candidates from the Kepler mission we only consider in our analysis planets with semi-major axes smaller than 0.7~AU (${\rm P\lesssim200~days}$) and with masses larger than ${\rm 1~M_{\oplus}}$ at the end of the simulation (50~Myr).
-These cutoffs are applied because the Kepler sample is almost complete for transiting planets larger than Earth and orbital periods smaller than 200 days \citep{petiguraetal13,silburtetal15}.
-In our analysis, we have used observational data downloaded from NASA Exoplanet archive.
-We have selected planets with sizes between 1 and ${\rm 4~R_{\oplus}}$, stars with effective temperature between 3660 and 7600~K, and finally we have removed potential false positives, i.e., planet candidates in the dataset with score parameter smaller than 0.5.
-In this section we compare the results of our simulations directly with the Kepler sample.
-However, since observational data are expected to suffer from observational bias, in the next section we will perform a more systematic analysis where we attempt to quantify the effects of observational data when comparing our synthetic planetary systems with Kepler observations.
+These cut-offs are applied because the Kepler sample is almost complete for transiting planets larger than Earth and orbital periods smaller than 200 days \citep{petiguraetal13,silburtetal15}.
+In our analysis, we used observational data downloaded from NASA Exoplanet archive.
+We selected planets with sizes between 1 and ${\rm 4~R_{\oplus}}$, stars with effective temperature between 3660 and 7600~K and, finally, we removed potential false positives, that is, planet candidates in the dataset with {\it score parameter} smaller than 0.5.
+In this section, we compare the results of our simulations directly with the Kepler sample.
+However, as observational data are expected to suffer from observational bias, in the following section we perform a more systematic analysis where we attempt to quantify the effects of observational data when comparing our synthetic planetary systems with Kepler observations.